Wisconsin, North Carolina governors ban popular TikTok app

 “It’s important for us to protect state information technology from foreign countries that have actively participated in cyberattacks against the United States,” Cooper said.
 “Protecting North Carolina from cyber threats is vital to ensuring the safety, security, privacy, and success of our state and its people.”

-The UW System, which employs 40,000 faculty and staff, is also exempt.
+The University of Wisconsin System, which employs 40,000 faculty and staff, is also exempt.
 But UW System spokesperson Mark Pitsch said despite the exemption, the university was conducting a review and moving toward placing restrictions on the app being used on devices in order to protect against serious cybersecurity risks.

 UW has numerous official TikTok accounts like one for the women’s volleyball team, which has more than 41,000 followers.
 Universities often use TikTok accounts as a recruiting tool to connect with high school students.